Cat, Dog & Co.

 - Bit part.
 She alerts Hopper to what the boys are doing.

-- Jack O'Brien as the fruit vendor
+- Jack O'Brien as "Tony," the fruit vendor, and as a stunt double

 - Silas D. Wilcox as the cop